 Prior to joining NMM, Andrew served as a judicial clerk in the New Jersey Superior Court, Appellate Division, for the Hon.
-Harvey Weissbard (ret.), Acting Presiding Judge, Superior Court of New Jersey, Appellate Division and the Hon.
+Harvey Weissbard (ret.) and the Hon.
 Rudy B. Coleman (ret.).
 While attending Seton Hall University School of Law, Andrew interned for the Hon.
 Dickinson R. Debevoise, U.S.S.D.J., was a senior editor of the Seton Hall Law Review, and was selected as a member of the Appellate Advocacy Moot Court Board.

 Every year since 2013, Andrew has been included in New Jersey Monthly’s Super Lawyers, Rising Stars, for Business Litigation.